tategakibunko/nehan.js/README.md

 ## Usage

 This is async example.
-You obtain string of paged-media via ``onProgress`` callback.
+You can obtain string of paged-media via ``onProgress`` callback.

 ```
 var engine = Nehan.setup({
   layout:{
     direction:"hori", // or 'vert'
+    vert:"tb-rl", // or 'tb-lr'
+    hori:"lr-tb", // 'rl-tb' not supported.
     width:640,
     height:480,
     fontSize:16